 When we use this process, 100 percent of the designs paper image transfer is absorbed by the ink and embeds into the fabric fibres.
 So the pattern doesn’t fade after a few washes and the fabric still feels like new.

-Lycra prints
+Lycra Prints

 People use this very versatile material because it is so elastic and the body moves without being restricted.
 It’s also very long-lasting and has the ability to breathe.
 No wonder it’s one of the most popular textiles in the garment industry.